sass/sass/spec/types/mixins.md

 ## Types

-The value type known as a "mixin" is a procedure that takes an `ArgumentInvocation` `args` and returns nothing.
+The value type known as a "mixin" is a procedure that takes an [`ArgumentList`] `args` and returns nothing.
 Each mixin has a string name and a boolean that indicates whether or not it accepts a content block.

+[`ArgumentList`]: ../syntax.md#argumentlist

 > The specific details of executing this procedure differ depending on where and
 > how the mixin is defined.
 A mixin will typically add nodes to the CSS